Better is A POSITIVELY GOOD PRODUCTIONWritten, designed, Produced, Edited, and the brainchildn of: Carole C. Good and Jasmine Leilani

-According to a survey by the Food and Drink Federation,
+According to a Food and Drink Federation poll,

-over half of teenagers do not wash their hands
+more than half of our youth do not wash their hands

-Most people--including children and adults do not wash
+Most people, including children and adults, do not

-wash their hands as often or as well as needed.
+wash their hands as often or as thoroughly as they

-Many people don't practice this habit as often as they
+should.
+Many people don't practice this habit as

-or by touching surfaces that they also touch,
+them or touching surfaces that they also touched,

 such as doorknobs.